 If we look more broadly, the picture is largely the same.
 There is a gender pay gap, and ethnicity pay gap, a disability pay gap, an LGBTQ+ pay gaps.
 And that's just pay gap data.

 Data Data Data.
 Slow change.

 Data, Policies, Action Plans, Charters, Manifestos - hypnotic, soothing remedies, tinctures for progress, for change, for inclusion.

 While data is important, data doesn’t give us answers.
 Data doesn’t tell us stories and so it doesn’t persuade, data doesn’t engage.
 We don’t feel data.
 We forget data.

 What do you know about those who you work with?

-How do you engage with the data you have?
+How do you engage with the EDI data you have?
 You do have data, don’t you?

-How do you engage with researchers from a diverse range of groups?
+How do you engage with team members from a diverse range of groups?
 Do you understand the challenges for those different from yourself?

 Do you feel what’s behind those data points?

 How can we understand the experiences of those who occupy a different space from ourselves?